jenniferpresto/TimelapseScripts/README.md

 Two cron jobs are in operation: One causes the Raspberry Pi to take pictures periodically, currently every 20 minutes.
 The other runs once a day, causing the Mac to download the prior day's pictures from the Raspberry Pi.

-There are three Python scripts, all of which must be run manually. *makeMovie.py* goes through the images, removes the ones that are too dark (since the timelapse also runs through the night), and stitches the rest into a video. *countFiles.py* acts as a check, counting the number of files in a folder per day for a given range of days, making it easier to confirm that all pictures have been downloaded. *cleanRemote.py* checks the files in the image directory on the Raspberry Pi and against the local directory.
+There are three Python scripts, all of which must be run manually. *makeMovie.py* goes through the images, removes the ones that are too dark (since the timelapse also runs through the night), and stitches the rest into a video. *countFiles.py* acts as a check, counting the number of files in a folder per day for a given range of days, making it easier to confirm that all pictures have been downloaded. *cleanRemote.py* checks the files in the image directory on the Raspberry Pi against the local directory.
 If they exist locally, it deletes them from the Raspberry Pi.

 ###File list